mtlynch/mtlynch.io/_posts/2018-01-30-why-im-quitting-my-job-at-google.md

 * Evidence that you can manage complexity
 * Evidence that your work has had a positive impact on Google

-# That's great, except...

 On its face, these criteria sound very sensible.
+But it also creates perverse incentives where a lot of work that benefits Google doesn't get you promoted.

-# Work that won't get you promoted
+# Fixing bugs doesn't get you promoted

-## Fixing a bug

 You can get promoted by *closing* bugs.
 Find some component that's old and has hundreds of bugs assigned to it, then totally rewrite a new, shiny version with *zero* known bugs.
 Then you can show it to the promotion committee and say, "Look!
 I closed *hundreds* of bugs!"

 This is not unique to Google.
 Famed Netscape developer jwz refers to this as the ["Cascade of Attention-Deficit Teenagers" model](https://www.jwz.org/doc/cadt.html) of bug hygiene.

-## Maintenance
+# Maintenance doesn't get you promoted

 Given Google's incentives for from-scratch rewrites, it probably isn't surprising that Google does a lot of from scratch rewrites.